xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 ## Spaces in folder names

-Due to the limitations of `make`, builds started in folders which include spaces in the names are known to fail.
+Due to the limitations of `make`, builds started in folders with spaces in names are known to fail.

 If on your system the work folder is in such a location, redefine it in a folder without spaces and set the `WORK_FOLDER_PATH` variable before invoking